 But it’s not enough to just grow a beard.
 Being bald means that a lot of attention will be placed on the beard.
 Because of this, it needs to be groomed properly.

-By following these basic beard grooming habits and principles you’ll be left with an immaculately maintained beard that perfectly complements a bald head.
+Following these basic beard grooming habits and principles will leave you with an immaculately maintained beard that perfectly complements a bald head.

 2. Use Glasses To Your Advantage

 This may not be an option for a lot of people.
 Some men are blessed with perfect eyesight, while others aren’t.